Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 - The combined points per game average of the two teams, 50.9, is 6.6 points fewer than Saturday's over/under.

-- The 50.7 combined points per game that these two squads have allowed this season are 6.8 fewer than the 57.5 over/under in this contest.
+- These two squads combine to surrender 50.7 points per game, 6.8 fewer than this contest's over/under.

-- Flames games have an average total of 55.3 points this season, 2.2 fewer than Saturday's over/under.
+- The Flames and their opponents score an average of 55.3 points per game, 2.2 fewer than Saturday's total.

-- The 57.5 over/under in this game is 4.8 points higher than the 52.7 average total in Warhawks games this season.
+- In 2021, games involving the Warhawks have averaged a total of 52.7 points, 4.8 fewer than this game's set over/under.

 Liberty Stats and Trends

-- Liberty has played six games, with four wins against the spread.

-- Liberty's games this year have gone over the total in one out of five opportunities (20%).
+- Liberty's games this year have hit the over one time in five opportunities (20%).

-- Liberty is 2-0 against the spread and 3-0 overall this season when the team scores more than 36.4 points.
+- Liberty is 2-0 against the spread and 3-0 overall this season when the team notches more than 36.4 points.

-- The Flames have turned the ball over six times this season, two fewer than the Warhawks have forced (8).
+- This year, the Flames have six turnovers, two fewer than the Warhawks have takeaways (8).

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.